-[[WMG:The Doomsday Door in the episode ''Knock, Knock'' is actually a Containment Unit]]
+[[WMG:The Doomsday Door in the episode "Knock, Knock" is actually a Containment Unit]]

-The Ghostbuster themselves seem to have no other manner of getting rid of ghosts other than putting them into the Containment Unit and on various occasions there have been the problem of what happens when all the ghosts get out of the Containment Unit at once and it's not too dissimilar from what happened with this door.
-It seems like the Containment Unit would have to be kept intact for the rest of time, leaving a problem of how to warn future civilisations.
+The Ghostbusters themselves seem to have no other manner of getting rid of ghosts other than putting them into the Containment Unit and on various occasions there has been the problem of what happens when all the ghosts get out of the Containment Unit at once and it's not too dissimilar from what happened with this door.
+It seems like the Containment Unit would have to be kept intact for the rest of time, leaving a problem of how to warn future civilizations.
 It's a problem that comes up in nuclear waste disposal and it seems to come up with the warning stone and the door itself which says "Do not open until doomsday"

 * That makes sense: perhaps the realm behind the door is a pocket dimension that some ancient civilization conjured up to banish the ghosts plaguing their era.
 It'd even explain that NightmareFuel scene of a skeletal boat captain laughing and ordering his human slaves to keep rowing.
 Maybe some of the people who created the door got trapped inside when they sealed it shut the first time (just like Egon thought was going to happen to them), and they've been at the ghosts' mercy ever since.

 [[WMG: The Stay-Puft Marshmallow Man was recreated inside the Containment Unit]]